 Have the students think alone for a few minutes and then write down how they would start the task.
 Have them work in pairs.
-Students should run the POSTERUS program to store the data on their calculators.
-If they enter data by hand, they are likely to make errors.
+Students should open the .tns file with the data.
+If they enter the data by hand, they are likely to make errors.